 Born in Westminster, miss Newton appeared in smash-hit movies like Mission: Impossible and Run Fatboy Run, winning BAFTA awards for her roles.
-Rumoured to play an existing role in the latest Star Wars movie, she was among many actor’s who shared their experiences in the light of Harvey Weinstein sexual harassment claims, speaking out in 2013.
+Rumoured to play an existing role in the latest Star Wars movie ; she is one of the many brave actor’s who shared their experiences in the light of Harvey Weinstein sexual harassment claims.
+She first spoke out in 2013.
 Fearless.

 5. Idris Elba

 Idris Elba.
 Need we say more?
 The date has been marked in the UK for more than 30 years, providing